DIY Wood Shed: What You Need to Know Before Starting

 Selecting the Right Type of Wood and Building Materials

-Building a sturdy woodworking shed starts with the right wood and materials.
+Building a sturdy woodworking shed projects starts with the right wood and materials.
 As you start your shed construction project, think about the pros and cons of each option.
 This will help you choose what fits your needs and budget.

 Pressure-Treated vs. Natural Wood